Kuchasz/smart-downloader/Tasks.md

 **[UI] Files list** - _Create list of downloaded/downloading files_
 - scrollable list
 - each item should have icon that incicates its status (paused, error, downloaded, queued), keep in mind that kinds of statuses may change
+- each item contains:
   - file name
   - progressbar which fill progress is equal to download progression, its color is equal to color assigned with account that is used for downloading particular file
+  - current download speed
 - checkbox for multiselection of items
 - delete item button
-- current download speed

 - estimated time for file to finnish download process (use timestamp, number of miliseconds from 01-01-1970 and humanize it with momentjs)
 - button for direct download file from application-host-server